tgeske88/nautobot-plugin-ssot-device42/docs/index.md

 - If duplicate VLANs are found when attaching to an Interface for trunking, the first found will be used.
 - VLAN 0 is invalid VID in Nautobot and will not be imported.
 - If unable to determine site for a VLAN, it will attempt to search for a VLAN with matching name and VLAN ID that doesn't have a Site attached.
 This is caused by Devices that don't have a Building or Customer specified in Device42.

+### Subnets

+- Must not have a /0 subnet mask

+### Telco Circuits

+- Must have a Provider associated
+- Connections must terminate on a Device Interface or a Patch Panel